nvtkaszpir/3d-print/prusa-buddy3d-camera/README.md

 # Adding camera to Home Assistant

-make sure to replate the IP address of the camera.
+make sure to replace the IP address of the camera.

 - add new Generic Camera
 - Still image URL - leave empty